vpdb/server/README.md

 and no other hits polluting your search results.

 * Data like authors, acknowledgements, changelogs and mods are structured.
-That means that stats can pulled from those, like most active releases, most acknowledged people, most modded tables or whatever else you would think of.
+That means that stats can pulled from those, like most active releases, most acknowledged people, most modded tables or whatever else you could think of.

 * Media is divided into two types: Release-specific media (basically everything playfield related) and game-specific media (backglasses, flyers, instruction cards etc).
 Release-specific media is obviously linked to the corresponding